No matter how the world evolves, it will always need nurses.

 Steps to Becoming a Nurse

-One of the first steps to becoming a nurse is getting a solid education, whether you hope to be an LPN, RN or administrator.
+When you learn how to become a nurse you’ll find the first step is getting a solid education, whether you hope to be an LPN, RN or administrator.
 Every state and the District of Columbia require students to graduate from an approved nursing program in order to become licensed.

 Here’s a step-by-step guide on what you need to do.